 In May 2008 Capella de Ministrers participated in the inauguration of the "Casa de la Lengua Española en Rodas", chaired by His Majesty Queen Sofia of Spain.
 The group took part in the same year in the official acts that took place in the Monastery of Santa Maria de Poblet to commemorate the 800th Anniversary of the birth of James I of Aragon.

 As a result of their study and recovery of early music, the ensemble has produced 41 records for EGT, Blau, Audivis and CDM, the latter being Capella de Ministrers' own label.
-The group has been awarded numerous prizes from the specialised press as well as other awards, including best recording production from the Ministry of Culture and the "Importante" award from Editorial Prensa Valenciana as well as diverse record prizes, and recently the Civic Prize 2008 of Almussafes - Ribera Baixa.
+The group has been awarded numerous prizes from the specialised press as well as other awards, including best recording production from the Ministry of Culture and the "Importante" award from Editorial Prensa Valenciana as well as diverse record prizes, the Civic Prize 2008 of Almussafes - Ribera Baixa, Prize 2017 to musical talent of Valencian Community and Plaça del Llibre 2017 award.

 The group's activities reach beyond music and into the world of scenic arts, having collaborated with the film and theatre directors Alex Rigola, Juli Leal, Vicent Genovés, Jaume Martorell and Bigas Luna, the choreographer Santiago Sempere, as well as musicians from other disciplines, such as Joan Enric Lluna and Miguel Marín.
 Capella de Ministrers has premiered the stage version of the zarzuela La Madrileña by Vicente Martín y Soler, the first Spanish Sacred Oratorio, and a historical approach to the interpretation of drama in two parts for the Festivity of the Assumption of the Blessed Virgin of Elche.
 Their performance of El Cant de la Sibil.la was included in the Bigas Luna film, Son de Mar.
 In 2003, Capella de Ministrers participated in Luna's adaptation of the Comedias Bárbaras by Valle-Inclan for the closing performance of the Valencia Biennal.